-For this tutorial, we are going to use the Gutenberg Time dataset from the Hugging Face Hub.
+For this tutorial, we're going to use the Gutenberg Time dataset from the Hugging Face Hub.
 It contains all explicit time references in a dataset of 52,183 novels whose full text is available via Project Gutenberg.
 From extracts of novels, we are surely going to find some NER entities.

-Well, technically, spaCy is going to find them.
+'''

+[]: from datasets import load_dataset

-dataset = load_dataset("gutenberg_time", split="train[0:20]") '''
+dataset = load_dataset("gutenberg_time", split="train[0:20]")

+'''